 Osisko Metals is an exploration and evaluation ("E&E") company focused on base metal projects located in Canada.
 The Company's objective is to position itself in proven mineral jurisdictions with rich mineral endowment, proven metallurgy, infrastructure, friendly regulatory structure and political stability.
+The Company's vision is to become a leading base metals development company in Canada.

 The Company is creating value with an emphasis on base metals in two of Canada's premiere former producing base metal mining camps.
-The Bathurst Mining Camp ("BMC") hosted the world's largest underground zinc mine, and the Pine Point Project (the "Pine Point Project"), located near Hay River in the Northwest Territories ("Hay River"), was Canada's largest open pit zinc-lead mine.
-In the BMC, with approximately 60,000 hectares, the objective is to expand the Key Anacon project (the "Key Anacon Project") and explore along the Brunswick Horizon.
-In addition to the BMC and Pine Point, the Company owns a large land holding in the Province of Quebec, which cover multiple grass-root base metal targets that will be advanced through exploration.
+The Pine Point Project (the "Pine Point Project"), located near Hay River in the Northwest Territories ("Hay River"), was Canada's largest open pit zinc-lead mine and the Bathurst Mining Camp ("BMC") hosted the world's largest underground zinc mine.
+In addition to the Pine Point Project and the BMC, the Company owns a large land holding in the Province of Quebec, which covers multiple grass-root base metal targets.